gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-12-08-dynamic-music-and-sound-techniques-for-video-games.md

 You can use [PyMusicLooper](https://github.com/arkrow/PyMusicLooper) to analyse a digital audio track and spit out information about ranges that loop nicely, along with a percentage indicating how good it considers the loop.
 In other words you can identify and extract a loop from digital audio files that sound like they could loop.
 Of course, can't identify loops in tracks that aren't repetitive or consistent in their structure.
 You might get PyMusicLooper to split the file into into three sections (intro, loop, outro) or just export the loop information as a text file to use in your game.
 Which I choose depends on how much of the file I want to use.

-For an example, in my game [ICARUS](https://gingerbeardman.itch.io/icarus) I'm using a file that gives the vibe I wanted in the game and sounded like it contained some loops even though it was not provided as a looping song.
-PyMusicLooper reported that it contains a dozen or so possible loops of varying quality.
+For an example, in my game [Super ICARUS](https://play.date/games/icarus) I'm using a file that gives the vibe I wanted in the game and sounded like it contained some loops even though it was not provided as a looping song.
+PyMusicLooper reported that it contains tens of possible loops of varying quality.

 |loop|start |end |duration|match|
 |--|--|--|----|--|